MattPM/snip/README.md

 ### adjust p values of correlation matrix derived from hmisc

+Given some data of variables (cols) with observations (rows), use Hmisc::rcorr() to get a symmetric correlation matrix of each pairwise comparison between columns.  object returned from rcorr contains a correlation matrix of rho values, p values and n valuee.
+The function below will calculate the adjusted p value.

 ```
 # given some correlation matrix object returned by hmisc::rcorr(d)
 # d containd columns; all pairwise correlations computed